150-pound tortoise missing from Cheatham County found safe

 His owner, Lynn Cole, told News 2 a man and his son spotted the wandering Solomon on Cheatham Dam Road, nearly a mile from his home, grazing in a valley where a home is being built.

-The man called his owner and Solomon was back home within minutes.
+The man called Solomon’s owner and he was back home with his family within minutes.

 Solomon enjoyed a homecoming meal of all his favorite treats — collard greens, broccoli, cauliflower, carrots, bananas and watermelon rinds.